Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 Possible side effects of beta-blockers, when used as a medication for anxiety and depression, may include:

 People with asthma should avoid beta-blockers.
-People with diabetes should take them with caution and speak to a doctor about the possible risks.
+People with diabetes should take them cautiously and speak to a doctor about the possible risks.

 Buspirone Side Effects